 Pooja again launched Organiko in August this year after making subtle changes in the packaging.
 Her classmate, Rishabh Yash Tomar was working with her since the beginning of the project and is now the co-founder of Organiko, who heads a team of 6 people.
 “I had to build everything from scratch when I shifted to Delhi and left my job but thankfully I have a team to work with which makes the work a lot easier,” she says.

 “I am happy that my initiative is creating a positive impact on local communities.
-From the very beginning, our motive was the optimum use of untapped resources and helping the people from rural communities simultaneously by employing them.”
+From the very beginning, our motive was the optimum use of untapped resources and helping people from rural communities simultaneously by employing them.”

 Till date, Organiko has sold more than 1000 beauty products.
 Currently, they are working with 12 donkey owners on an average and by 2019, the team wishes to take it to another level by expanding their network and employing 50-95 donkey owners.

-From the very core of her heart, Pooja believes that one cannot force anyone to do something good for the society.
+From the very core of her heart, Pooja believes that one cannot force anyone to do something good for society.
 “You should feel the urge to do it yourself, without having doubts or thinking about the consequences.
-Becoming selfless and doing something for a greater good is always soul-satisfying and is bound to create a positive shift in the society.”
+Becoming selfless and doing something for a greater good is always soul-satisfying and is bound to create a positive shift in society.”

 Are you game to try the Organiko soaps?